 Portion of 5,331-Acre Virginia Beach Base to be Redeveloped

-Chicago, IL, January 12, 2021—The Counselors of Real Estate is working with Naval Air Station Oceana in Virginia Beach, Virginia, to analyze its real estate assets and offer a development plan for a portion of the 5,331-acre base.
+Chicago, IL, January 12, 2021—The Counselors of Real Estate, an international consortium of commercial property professionals, is working with Naval Air Station Oceana in Virginia Beach, Virginia, to analyze its real estate assets and offer a development plan for a portion of the 5,331-acre base.

 The U.S. Navy partnered with The Counselors of Real Estate’s public service initiative, the CRE Consulting Corps, to develop an actionable strategic plan for working with public and private partners, realign infrastructure and facility usage and delivery of services, and redevelop housing, recreation, and support facilities for Navy and Marine Corps personnel.

 “To enable Naval Air Station Oceana management to focus on its core mission while enhancing uniform service members’ quality of life, the Navy approached The Counselors for its expertise in analyzing non-core activities, land and buildings, and to provide viable best-use options,” said Michel Couillard, CRE, chair of The Counselors of Real Estate.
 “The team provided market-driven counsel on how to most effectively leverage the installation’s real property assets for the long-term benefit of United States Navy and Marine Corps personnel and the community at large.”